grafbase/grafbase/cli/crates/server/README.md

 `GRAFBASE_CLI_PATHFINDER_BUNDLE_PATH` environment variable or build the cli-app in this repository at the default location (`/packages/cli-app`).

-By default, you can go to [`packages/cli-app`] in this repo and run `pnpm run cli-app:build` to build the Pathfinder wrapper used by the CLI.
+You can run `cargo make build-cli-app` to build the Pathfinder wrapper used by the CLI.
 This part of the CLI build should now succeed.

 ### assets.tar.gz